-GEOG S498 Research in Geography I-6 credits (variable) (0+0+ 4-24)
+GEOG S498 Research in Geography I-6 credits (variable) (0+0+4-24)

-Individual research in geography undertakenby a student in consultation with a member of the geography faculty.
+Individual research in geography undertaken by a student in consultation with a member of the geography faculty.
 Students may submit research ideas to faculty and develop them into a project with faculty input.
 Requires consent of advisorand appropriate faculty sponsor.
+Prerequisite: Upper division standing.